GAGTHEGREAT/PepingInterviewPrototype/README.md

 # PepingInterviewPrototype
 I am creating this as part of an interview process.
-#To execute this Node project you have to clone this repository
+To execute this Node project you have to clone this repository and execute the following command after going to the clone directory.
-#And execute the following command!
+The only prerequisite is node.js!

 $npm install